TDarkShadow/heartland/README.md

 1. **Download** the latest version of Wabbajack from the [Wabbajack Github](https://github.com/wabbajack-tools/wabbajack/releases/latest), and **place the Wabbajack.exe** file to a new directory called **Wabbajack**, as close to the root of your drive as possible (e.g. `C:\Wabbajack` or `C:\Modding\Wabbajack`).
 2. **Create a new folder** for the modlist installation, and call it **Heartland**, placing it close to the root of your drive once again, but not within the Wabbajack folder (e.g. `C:\Heartland` or `C:\Modding\Heartland`).
 Ensure you have at least 50GB of hard drive space.
-3. **Launch Wabbajack.exe** from within the Wabbajack folder.
-Select the **Heartland** modlist, and then hit **Download and Install** to download the modlist file.
-Alternatively, the modlist can be downloaded manually from this page.
+1. **Launch Wabbajack.exe** from within the Wabbajack folder.
+Click **Browse Modlists**, and enable **Show Unofficial Lists**.
+Locate the **Heartland** modlist in the gallery and click the **Download and Install** button in the corner.
+     * Alternatively, the modlist can be downloaded manually from [the Releases tab](https://github.com/TDarkShadow/heartland/releases/latest).
 If installing manually, place the modlist file in the Wabbajack directory, and select **Install from Disk**.
-4. Under Installation Location, **select the Heartland folder** you created in step 2.
+2. Under Installation Location, **select the Heartland folder** you created in step 2.
 If Wabbajack hasn't done so already, set the Download Location to Heartland\downloads (e.g. `C:\Heartland\download` or `C:\Modding\Heartland\downloads`).
-5. Click **Begin**.
+1. Click **Begin**.
-6. Wabbajack will open a browser and ask for Nexus authorisation.
+2. Wabbajack will open a browser and ask for Nexus authorisation.
 Log in and then hit **Authorise.** (_If you get an error on authorisation, download and install [.Net Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) and run the installer again_)
-7. Wabbajack will now download and install the mods specified in the installer.
+3. Wabbajack will now download and install the mods specified in the installer.
 The download size is approximately 15 GB so this may take a little while.
 The installer should keep you informed of progress.
-8. After the **installation complete** message appears, close the installer.
+4. After the **installation complete** message appears, close the installer.

 ### Game Folder Files